Professional Security Studies

 SECU 154 Careers in Professional Security Studies (3 Credits)

-Course focuses on the many and varied career opportunities in the field of professional security studies.
-In addition to researching and understanding the requirements for these positions, the application, interviewing process and the preparation of a professional resume and/or curriculum vita will be emphasized.
+Course focuses on identifying and applying for the many career opportunities in the field of law enforcement, national, cyber, and private security.
+In addition to researching and understanding the requirements for these positions, the application, interviewing process and the preparation of a professional resume and/or curriculum vita, and professional portfolio will be emphasized.

 Pre-Requisite: Secu 150 Introduction To Security